Dealing with Disruptive Behavior: Consultation, Advice and Processes

 The University of Michigan is committed to maintain an environment that is safe and free from violence, including threatening behavior.
 To mitigate disruption in the workplace, this type of behavior needs to be addressed.
 The University Human Resources Behavioral Consultation Team (BCT) provides consultation, advice, and process review for addressing extreme or chronic conduct or behavior by faculty and staff.

-The Behavioral Consultation Team is comprised of senior staff from Staff Human Resources, Academic Human Resources, the Office for Institutional Equity (OIE), the Faculty and Staff Counseling and Consultation Office (FASCCO), and others as needed.
+The Behavioral Consultation Team is comprised of senior staff from Staff Human Resources, Academic Human Resources, the Equity, Civil Rights, and Title IX Office, the Faculty and Staff Counseling and Consultation Office (FASCCO), and others as needed.
 Supervisors and departments seeking guidance on how to address behaviors such as verbal abuse, bullying, overly disruptive, persistent, degrading or demeaning interactions should contact their Unit/Central HR Representative for referral.
 The team will review the circumstances and suggest options, provide referral information to additional resources, personnel and policies, or suggest intervention strategies.

 In the event of an imminent threat to safety, contact the department of public safety by calling 911

 University Human Resources has developed the following lists of behaviors and conduct that are considered disruptive, disorderly or inappropriate for the workplace.
 Advice on how to address these behaviors can be provided by contacting your unit’s HR representative or Staff or Academic Human Resources.
 If an employment action, such as discipline or suspension, may be a possibility, you are advised to consult with your HR representative.